Questioning approaches: why ask questions?

 Think about it.
-You ask yourself hundreds of small questions everyday – and don’t even realise it!
+You ask yourself hundreds of small questions everyday: and don’t even realise it!

 These smaller questions are the basis of how you answer your bigger question, and are the key to getting there.
-Behind all big discoveries are little questions.
-And these questions can be about things in everyday life just as much as they can be about academic matters.
+Behind all big discoveries are little questions and these questions can be about things in everyday life, just as much as they can be about academic matters.
 By asking these sorts of questions, we can expand our horizons, and sometimes it’s the answers to the little questions that take us down unexpected lines of enquiry, and ultimately lead us a different angle or answer than we might have initially expected.
-This helps you to really develop your own arguments and opinions – another great skill to develop, and a part of critical thinking!
+This helps you to really develop your own arguments and opinions: another great skill to develop, and a part of critical thinking!

 These questions are at the route of developing our knowledge on certain topics.
-This is something that’s very important to develop in the academic world, as just presenting facts isn’t what’s encouraged at university level and beyond, but forming ideas, opinions, and arguments routed in knowledge is.
+This is something that is very important to develop in the academic world, as just presenting facts isn’t what’s encouraged at university level and beyond, but forming ideas, opinions, and arguments routed in knowledge is.
 Besides, facts are just the most commonly agreed upon consensus, too, so being able to differentiate when you’re presenting fact versus knowledge is really important!

 To recap, it’s important to ask questions in academic and everyday life.
-It can help to expand our horizons and sometimes leads us to answer big questions in unexpected ways.
-But learning to recognise that we already ask ourselves questions and harnessing this skill in your studies is key to building critical thinking skills.
+It can help to expand our horizons and sometimes leads us to answer big questions in unexpected ways but learning to recognise that we already ask ourselves questions and harnessing this skill in your studies is key to building critical thinking skills.
 It can also help you to start building up your knowledge, opinions and arguments.

 Now take a look at the worksheet below.
-Pick one of the Big Questions below and come up with as many little questions as you can.
+Pick one of the big questions below and come up with as many little questions as you can.

 You can print it off and fill it in, or write your own notes in a notepad or wherever you’d like.
 The point is to start breaking down an unwieldy topic into manageable ones.